 Ek moet ongelukkig sê dat in dié geval is die doeltreffendheid van hierdie departement en die ministerie gelykstaande aan 'n olifant wat 'n muis gebaar het.

-Never before has so much fanfare and hype around the creation of a new department - first "mothballed" in the Presidency, and then given semi-standalonestatus since April 2011 - delivered so little.
+Never before has so much fanfare and hype around the creation of a new department, first "moth balled" in the Presidency, then given semistand-alonestatus since April 2011, delivered so little.

-Monitoring and evaluation, and the success thereof, are based on authentic oversight, and identification and measurement of deficiencies, whereafter proactive steps are taken to address the challenges that constrain the desired outcomes.
+Monitoring and evaluation and the success thereof is based on authentic oversight, measurement and identification of deficiencies where after proactive steps are taken to address the challenges that constrain the desired outcomes.

-Until 1 June 2011 this portfolio did not once receive oversight, and nor was it held to account, despite its promulgation in January 2010.
-The last-minute referral of the department's strategic plans to the appropriation committee on 23 May 2011, with a request for conferral with the Portfolio Committees on Public Service and Administration and on Co-operative Governance and Traditional Affairs, is a blight on the sincerity and commitment of this Parliament to proper oversight and accountability.
+This portfolio has, until 1 June 2011, not once received oversight, nor been held to account, despite its promulgation in January 2010.
+The last minute referral of this department's strategic plans on 23 May 2011 to the appropriation committee, with a request for conferral with the Portfolio Committees of Public Service and Administration and that of Co-operative Governance and Traditional Affairs, is blight on the sincerity and commitment of this Parliament to proper oversight and accountability.

-Let me define how important oversight and accountability are in a constitutional democracy.
-I will make use of important historical definitions from some developed democracies, as well as important domestic opinions in this regard.
+Let me define how important oversight and accountability is in a constitutional democracy.
+I will make use of important historical definitions from some developed democracies as well as important domestic opinions in this regard.

 The proper office of a representative assembly is to watch and control the government.

-As a young scholar, the future United States President, Woodrow Wilson, equated oversight with lawmaking, which was usually seen as the supreme function of a legislature, and I quote again:
+A young scholar future United States President, Woodrow Wilson, equated oversight with lawmaking, which was usually seen as the supreme function of a legislature and I quote:

-Quite as important as legislation is vigilant oversight of administration.
+Quite as important as legislation is the vigilant oversight of administration.

 In case these examples seem somewhat esoteric, let me use two local definitions and I quote:

 Parliament's priority constitutional function is to legislate.
-Yes but legislation is not worth the paper it is written on unless Parliament also exercises its constitutional function and scrutinizes the implementation of our laws and the actions of the executive in bringing the law to life in the communities.
+Yes, but legislation is not worth the paper it is written on unless Parliament also exercise its constitutional function and sensitises the implementation of our laws and the actions of the executive in bringing the law to life in communities.

 He went further to say and I quote:

-This illustrates that there is unanimity that effective oversight and accountability enhance service delivery and promote transparency and trust.
+This illustrates that there is unanimity, that effective oversight and accountability enhances service delivery and promotes transparency and trust.

 Mr Minister, why has this department flattered only to deceive?
-Why should the President be moved to say on 15 May 2011, just four days before the local government elections and more than two years after his election as President, that his door-to-door electioneering in some of the poorest communities over the past three months had exposed an ugly side of South Africa that government officials did not mention in their service delivery reports to him?
-He also said that he now understood why communities were protesting.
+Why should the President be moved to say on 15 May 2011, just four days before the local government elections and more than two years after his election as President, that his door-to-door electioneering, in some of the poorest communities, over the past three months, had exposed an ugly side of South Africa that government officials did not mention in their service delivery reports to him?
+He also said that now, he understands why communities protest.

-Is it simply a case of none so blind, or is it because your Department of Performance Monitoring and Evaluation is not doing its job properly?
+Is it simply a case of none so blind, or is it because your department of monitoring and evaluation is not doing its job properly?

 Why are there no performance agreements with Deputy Ministers, Premiers, MECs, Mayors and executive councillors?
 Are these positions the preserve of cadres that are offered free-loader status on the gravy train, without any measurable outcomes responsibility?
 I would suggest that this is one of the main reasons for service delivery failure in our country.

-What role do the Public Finance Management Act and the Local Government: Municipal Finance Management Act play in the responsibility and accountability chain in your department's role of monitoring and evaluation?
+What role does the Public Finance Management Act and the Municipal Finance Management Act play in the responsibility and accountability chain in your department's role of monitoring and evaluation?
 Are the prescripts of noncompliance ever applied when responsible authorities are found wanting with regard to the so-called outcomes-orientated assessment methodology of your so-called department?

 Yindlalo le iqhubeka apha.

 Your departmental task under your leadership is to conduct oversight, monitoring and evaluation of national line function departments and the other two spheres of government.
 Your mandate is somewhat simplified by the fact that the monitoring and evaluation function is reduced to 12 priority delivery areas.
-However, even this refined area of monitoring and evaluation is compromised by the fact that all the responsible people over whom you conduct oversight and monitoring do not have performance agreements.
-Simply put, you can't monitor and manage, if you can't measure performance against a public commitment.
+However, even this refined area of monitoring and evaluation is compromised by the fact that all the responsible people, over which you conduct oversight and monitoring, do not have performance agreements.
+Simply put, you can't monitor and manage if you can't measure performance against a public commitment.

-You say that your department won't set up its own or duplicate evaluation systems, and that you intend working with existing agencies to monitor and evaluate performance outcomes versus outputs.
+You say that your department won't set its own or duplicate evaluation systems up and that you intend working with existing agencies to monitor and evaluate performance outcomes versus outputs.
 Commitment, compliance and co-operation from these agencies are very important variables that will determine your success in this regard.

 Abasoze babhentsise, eMpuma Koloni; abasoze.

-An example of how difficult your task will be in this regard is the Internal Complaints Directorate of the South African Police Service.
-The Internal Complaints Directorate occupies the most hated status in the Police Force and it has been the genesis of Hollywood movies over years, in that evaluating your own is the most difficult thing to do.
+An example of how difficult your task will be in this regard is the internal complaints directorate of the South African Police Service.
+The Internal Complains Directorate occupies the most hated status in the Police Force and it has been the genesis of Hollywood movies over years, in that evaluating your own, is the most difficult thing to do.
 If you have no proper appetite for it, it will yield no results.

-This situation is exacerbated by the fact that our President himself has shown an intense aversion to the glare of public scrutiny.
-The manner in which the intended secrecy legislation, in the guise of the Protection of Information Bill, has been railroaded through Parliament, despite the fact that it flies in the face of the prescripts of its predecessor legislation, the Promotion of Access to Information Act, is a salutary reminder that the ANC regime says one thing, but means something entirely different.
+This situation is exacerbated by the fact that our own President himself has shown an intense aversion for the glare of public scrutiny.
+The manner in which the intended secrecy legislation in the guise of the Protection of Information Bill has been railroaded through Parliament, despite the fact that it flies in the face of the prescripts of its predecessor legislation, the Promotion of Access to Information Act, is a salutary reminder that the ANC regime says one thing, but means something entirely different.

 Ngoba abazi kufuna ukubhentsisa aba bantu.

-The DPME must also be honest with itself and the public, and when it encounters good service delivery, according to your prescripts, it should be given the necessary recognition.
+The DPME must also be honest with itself and the public when it encounters good service delivery.According to the prescripts, it should be given the necessary recognition.

-Mr H T MAGAMA: Chair, on a point of order: Is it Parliamentary for an hon member to threaten another member, to speak of to "tshisa"?
+Mr H T MAGAMA: Chair, on a point of order: Is it Parliamentary for a hon member to threaten another member to "tshisa"?

-The TEMPORARY CHAIRPERSON (Mr J D Thibedi): I will make a ruling during the process of the sitting.
+The TEMPORARY CHAIRPERSON: I will make a ruling during the process of the sitting.
 Proceed, hon member.

 ... into entle intle; into embi imbi.
 [Kwaqhwatywa.]

-This is combined with the fact that you continue to grow the funding for the NYDA, without any tangible or visible outcomes in regard to the state of the unemployed youth of our country, and with the fact that there are at least four other government units established to reduce the level of corruption.
-This all speaks of spending without the necessary integrity and desired outcomes.
+So, far, from streamlining the process of delivery, you are in effect adding an additional, unaffordable bureaucratic layer.
+This, combined with the fact that you continue to grow the funding for the NYDA, without any tangible or visible outcomes on the state of the unemployed youth of our country and that there are at least four other government units established to reduce the level of corruption, all speaks of spending without the necessary integrity and desired outcomes.

-What, for example, are the roles of the Anticorruption Interministerial Committee, the Anticorruption Group, the Anticorruption Unit and the Multiagency Working Group, if your department is a fully functional unit that assesses outcomes according to budget?
-I will tell you - despite all of these so-called corruption busting units and your own department's lofty ideals, ...
+What, for example, are the roles of the interministerial committee on anticorruption, the anticorruption group, the anticorruption unit and the multiagency working group, if your department is a fully functional unit that assesses outcomes according to budget?
+I will tell you, despite all of these so-called corruption busting units and your own departments lofty ideals, …

 ...imali isehla ngemilenze.